 Control Credit Card Debt

-If mounting credit card debt is an issue, it may help your loved one to use cash or a debit card instead.
-This way they have a finite amount of money at their disposal to keep spending in check.
-With a debit card, the connected account can be replenished every month.
+If mounting credit card debt is an issue, it may help your loved one to rely on cash or a debit card instead.
+This way they have a finite amount of money at their disposal to hopefully keep spending in check.
+With a debit card, the connected account can be replenished every month, but the senior must keep track of their balance to avoid overdrafts and fees.
 This is just one of several beneficial credit card strategies for retirees.

 Look for Telecommunications Bundles

-Telecom companies usually offer cable, internet, and home and/or cellular phone services in bundles or packages that are cheaper than paying for each service individually.
+Telecom companies usually offer cable, internet, home security, and home and/or cellular phone services in bundles or packages that are cheaper than paying for each service individually.
 Inquire about package deals, senior discounts and introductory offers to minimize costs.
-Just be sure to avoid bundles that include services your loved one doesn’t want or need.
+Just be sure to avoid bundles that include services your loved one doesn’t want or need and unreasonably long contract terms.

 Create a Financial System

-Making a budget doesn’t do a senior much good if they don’t follow it and monitor their progress.
+Making a budget doesn’t do much good if your loved one doesn’t follow it and monitor their progress.
 Some seniors simply aren’t good at restricting their spending or paying bills on time.
 Others aren’t interested in goal setting or seeing how much money they were able to save from month to month.
 If your loved one is of sound mind but isn’t keen on taking a hands-on approach to their own financial situation, then it may be time to offer some help.